 How to Book the Best Family Cruise

-If you have young children who aren’t yet in school, consider an off-season cruise, when families who don’t want to pull their kids out of school can’t travel.
+If you have young children who aren’t yet in school, your best bet is an off-season cruise, when families who don’t want to pull their kids out of school can’t travel.
 During these quieter sailings, rates are lower and the kid-friendly areas are less crowded.

 However, if your children are social, it may be worth the extra fare to sail during peak times, since more kids their ages are likely to be onboard to connect with at the pool and in the youth center.